 2. Manage your listing.

-With a verified My Business account, not only does your business show up on Google Maps, but you can customize your profile in several ways, which includes uploading photos of your business.
-There's no limit to how many photos you can add, so restaurants can add pictures of their menu items, shops can display their products, and event spaces can show images of their rental spaces.
+With a verified Google My Business account, not only does your business show up on Google Maps, but you can customize your profile in several ways, such as by uploading photos of your business.
+There's no limit to how many photos you can add, so restaurants can add pictures of their menu items, shops can display their products, and event venues can show their rental spaces.

-My Business provides other features to add to your page depending on your needs.
+Google My Business provides other features to add to your page depending on your needs.
 You can customize the different fields in the information panel to display your hours of operation and a link to your website, for example.
-Like most business listings, the panel features quick links to dial your business phone line or create a reminder regarding your business.
+The panel features quick links to dial your business phone line or create a reminder about your business.

-Google enables you to add business-specific features, such as a menu for restaurants and booking for hotels or event centers.
-There a several booking and scheduling services that are compatible with Google, so you can link users directly to them to schedule appointments.
+Google lets you add business-specific features, such as a menu for restaurants and booking for hotels or event centers.
+Several booking and scheduling services are compatible with Google My Business, so you can link users directly to them to schedule appointments.

 3. Engage your customers.

-The My Business listing gives you opportunities to communicate with customers, including a Q&A page where you can post frequently asked questions and answers about your business.
-You can also add regular posts to your listing, updating customers on what's new with your business thereby giving you a new pipeline of communication to customers.
+Your Google My Business listing gives you opportunities to communicate with customers, including a Q&A page where you can post answers to frequently asked questions about your business.
+You can also add regular posts to your listing, updating customers on what's new with your business and giving you a new pipeline of communication to customers.

 There is a special approach to responding to negative reviews.
-If that happens, respond to the review quickly, empathize with the customer and ask for a second chance to do right by them.
+If you get a bad review, respond to it quickly, empathize with the customer, and ask for a second chance to do right by them.
 You'll have a public display of your timely and high-quality customer service, and you may even convince the customer to change their review.